IBM/openshift-workshop-was/labs/Liberty/gettingStarted/0_setup/README.md

 1. When the Eclipse launcher prompts you to Select a workspace:
   - Enter `{LAB_HOME}\workspace`
   - Click OK, substituting `{LAB_HOME}` with the correct value for your platform.
 This should create workspace directory for you.
-  - Note: Accepting the default workspace location, may cause problems with a preexisting workspace.
+  - Note: Accepting the default workspace location may cause problems with a preexisting workspace.
 Please use a clean workspace location.

   ![Eclipse Launcher Workspace](images/EclipseLauncherWorkspace.jpg)